manalidarji/relax-inn-API-Spring-Boot/README.md

 # RESTful API Project

+- This API was built for a fake vacation rentals website; [Relax-Inn](https://relax-inn-by-manali.netlify.app/)
 - A RESTful API made using [Java Spring Boot Framework](https://spring.io/projects/spring-boot).
-- This API was built for a fake vacation rentals website; [Relax-Inn](https://relax-inn-by-manali.netlify.app/)
+- This project produces RESTful API endpoints using the data saved in [MongoDB](https://www.mongodb.com/)
 - *Please Note:* This project is deployed on Heroku, hence it might take a minute to load.